cockroachdb/docs/v2.1/explain-analyze.md

 stall time | How long the processor spent not doing work.
-This is aggregated into the stall time numbers as the query progresses down the tree (i.e., stall time is added up and overlaps with previous time). stored side | The smaller table that was stored as an in-memory hash table. max memory used | How much memory (if any) is used to buffer rows. by hash | _(Orange box)_ The router, which sends row results to a specific node to be aggregated. max disk used | How much disk (if any) is used to buffer rows.
+This is aggregated into the stall time numbers as the query progresses down the tree (i.e., stall time is added up and overlaps with previous time). stored side | The smaller table that was stored as an in-memory hash table. max memory used | How much memory (if any) is used to buffer rows. by hash | _(Orange box)_ The router, which is a component that takes one stream of input rows and sends them to a node according to a routing algorithm.<br><br>For example, a hash router hashes columns of a row and sends the results to the node that is aggregating the result rows. max disk used | How much disk (if any) is used to buffer rows.
 The router will spill to disk buffering if there is not enough memory to buffer the rows. rows routed | How many rows were sent by routers, which can be used to understand network usage. bytes sent | The number of actual bytes sent (i.e., encoding of the rows).
 This is only relevant when doing network communication.